 Of course, autonomous access to space is best achieved by being commercially competitive, and we are therefore looking for a competitive launcher, and with Ariane 6 and Vega C we are on a good, very good path towards having a competitive launcher family.
 We are already looking beyond that, too.
 For example. we are developing new engines which will not only be used for a new launcher, but the technology that is being developed within that work is also going to be used in Ariane 6.

-The Big Science market, which, of course, ESA is a part of, can be difficult for smaller European companies to access.
+The Big Science market, of which ESA is a part, can be difficult for smaller European companies to access.
 Is ESA doing enough to help?

 Quite simply, we have to; we want to; and because of our convention and because of our geographical return model, we need to.
 We have therefore developed, specifically for SMEs and new entrepreneurs entering the market, special instruments for training, for instance.